starburst997/EXAPUNKS/EXA-Parser/README.md

   - All EXAs code inline
   - Display if EXA is local / global
   - Results (cycles / size / activity)
+- Keep only the solutions with the less cycles
 - Keep original save files
 - Text files (`.exa`) for each EXAs
 - Separate folder for battles / levels